MiltonGreat/StockMarketAnalysis/README.md

 ![screenshot-localhost_8888-2025 01 29-09_26_54](https://github.com/user-attachments/assets/f7da6930-0fef-440b-ba3d-aedfa3be1ed5)

+#### Time Series Decomposition:
 - The decomposition revealed significant cyclical behavior in the stock market.
-- Several sharp declines correspond to known financial crises.
+- Sharp declines observed in the data correspond to known financial crises.

+#### Cluster Analysis:
-- The clustering analysis identified at least 3 distinct market phases, each representing different stock market conditions (e.g., bull and bear markets).
+- Identified 3 distinct market phases, each representing different stock market conditions (e.g., bull and bear markets).
-- Silhouette Score: 0.37 (indicating moderate cluster separation).
+- The Silhouette Score of 0.37 suggests moderate separation between clusters.

+#### Anomaly Detection:
-- Key anomalies were detected in 1929 (Great Depression), 2008 (Financial Crisis), and recent market fluctuations (2020-2023).
-These anomalies align with significant economic events.
+- Key anomalies were detected in 1929 (Great Depression), 2008 (Financial Crisis), and 2020-2023 (COVID-19 market fluctuations).
+- These anomalies correspond to significant historical economic downturns.

+#### Forecasting:
-- Forecasted Values for Next 12 Months: Predicted S&P 500 values showed an upward trend but with uncertainty.
+- The forecasted S&P 500 values showed an upward trend for the next 12 months but with high uncertainty.
-- Mean Absolute Error (MAE): 0.0324
-- Root Mean Squared Error (RMSE): 0.0506
-- R² Score: 0.0345 (indicating a weak predictive model)
+- Model performance: Mean Absolute Error (MAE): 0.0324, Root Mean Squared Error (RMSE): 0.0506, R² Score: 0.0345 (indicating a weak predictive model)

 ## Key Takeaways

-- Time series analysis confirmed historical market trends and volatility.
+- Time Series Analysis confirmed the presence of long-term trends and cyclical volatility in the stock market.
-- Cluster analysis identified distinct stock market phases and anomalies.
+- Cluster Analysis identified distinct market phases, helping to characterize different economic periods.
-- Anomaly detection aligned with historical economic downturns.
+- Anomaly Detection was effective in aligning stock price anomalies with major historical economic events.
-- Forecasting models had high error rates and need improvement.
-- The forecasting model was unable to accurately predict future stock price anomalies.
+- The Forecasting Model showed significant room for improvement, with high error rates indicating that more advanced techniques may be needed to improve predictions.
-- Alternative models such as ARIMA or LSTMs may provide better results.
+- Alternative models, such as ARIMA or Long Short-Term Memory Networks (LSTMs), could provide better results in capturing complex temporal patterns and stock market behavior.

 ## Future Work